CharlesTheGreat77/YardstickOnePlayground/README.md

    rpitx (if using rpitx to jam)
     -- https://github.com/F5OEO/rpitx
-       Read at Key Notes
+         Read Key Notes --optional

-   Two yardstick ones ONLY if using other as jammer for rolljam
+   Two yardstick ones ONLY if using other as jammer for rolljam --optional

 # Usage
 ```